imclab/ender-bootstrap/README.md

  * http://rvagg.github.com/ender-bootstrap/ender-bootstrap.min.js

 This build has all of the Bootstrap plugins installed plus the Ender
-dependencies: Qwery, Bonzo, Bean, domReady and Bowser so you get lots of goodness.
+dependencies: Qwery, Bonzo, Bean, Traversty, domReady and Bowser so you get lots of goodness.

 ### Demo